Overview

 2. Asset permissions

-An Asset (e.g. group) grants permission to an asset.
+An Asset (e.g., group) grants permission to another asset.

 FieldField TypeDescription